 Taupe tends to have purple undertones and thus pairs seamlessly with elements of warm purple as accents, such as are present in this gorgeous Pieper Glass lamp.

 Black is the most striking of the neutrals, as the darkest and most color-absorptive hue, there is.
 Using it adds unqualified sophistication to a space.
 A good way to use black in a non-overbearing way is to opt for more delicate, detail-oriented black pieces such as these Hubbardton drop pendants, where the black silhouette shines.

 A sunburst-topped side table or pair of nesting tables, such as these Kanin displays, look wonderfully natural in their two-toned brownness.
 Remember that the darker the brown, the more of a grounding effect the tone will have in the space.

-While the debate might rage as to the pure neutrality of the color gold, we’re calling it a neutral based upon the fact that it really goes with everything.
-When using gold, consider carefully the sheen: too much shine and the neutral element is decreased.
-Not enough shine and you’ve merely got yourself a glorified yellowy-tan.
+While the debate might rage over the color gold, it’s neutral because it goes with everything.
+When using gold, consider the sheen.
+If you add too much, the shine and neutral element is decreased.

 What Color Neutralizes Yellow?